• Skip to main content

 And you should be done!

 It’s super easy, isn’t it?
-Now, you can start defining and using all classes which are inside vendor directory.
-Composer handles all the dependencies by dynamically creating a single ‘autoload.php’ which loads all those libraries.
+Now, you can start defining and using all classes inside the vendor directory.
+Composer handles all the dependencies by dynamically creating a single ‘autoload.php’ that loads all those libraries.

 The Alternative Recommended Way:

-Though the previous way was easy and simple enough, personally, I wouldn’t say I like such hacks.
-As an alternative better way, you can create a simple class that in turn, loads the required autoload.php file and load it with the help of CodeIgniter’s “application/config/autoload.php” file.
+Though the previous way was easy and simple enough, I wouldn’t say I like such hacks.
+As an alternative better way, you can create a simple class that, in turn, loads the required autoload.php file and loads it with the help of CodeIgniter’s “application/config/autoload.php” file.

 <?php